Pediatric Care Operations Hub Case Study

 The EHR.
 A claims system.
 A vaccine registry.
 A shared spreadsheet holding everything the other three don't cover.

+Staff stitch it together by hand, every single day.
 And things fall through.
 A pre-auth nobody picks up.
 A vaccine follow-up that ages out.
 A claim rejection with no name on it.

 | Surface | What It Covers | What It Misses |